-As a licensed psychologist, therapist and counselor serving Greenwich, CT and White Plains, NY, I offer a nonjudgmental, practical approach to psychotherapy that is respectful of a person's pace and readiness to change.
+As a licensed psychologist, therapist and counselor serving Greenwich CT, NYC (Manhattan) and White Plains, NY, I offer a nonjudgmental, practical approach to psychotherapy that is respectful of a person's pace and readiness to change.
 I try to create a relationship where you are understood and where your feelings are supported.

 Clients have described me as warm, compassionate, engaged and present psychotherapist.
 My style is collaborative.
 I will work with you to go deep into the root of the problem to create meaningful and practical solutions.

-My 30 years of professional experience as a Clinical Psychologist and Psychotherapist in Greenwich, CT and White Plains, NY has demonstrated and convinced me that people have the ability to change when given useful information and practical tools.
+My 30 years of professional experience as a Clinical Psychologist and Psychotherapist in Greenwich, NYC and White Plains has demonstrated and convinced me that people have the ability to change when given useful information and practical tools.

 My approach shifts the focus from deficits to strengths, from feeling stuck to being empowered, from feelings of shame to dignity.